pmean/build-website/text/21/string-comparison.md

 tags:
 - Statistical computing
 output: html_document
+page_update: complete
 ---

 A nice article that talks about the problems with comparing strings when multi-byte Unicode characters are used.

 <!--more-->

-torsten Ullrich.
+Torsten Ullrich.
 Real-world String Comparison.
 How to handle Unicode sequences correctly. acmqueue 2021-07-29.
 Available in [html format][ull1] or [pdf format][ull2]

 [ull1]: https://queue.acm.org/detail.cfm?id=3478522